MENU

 Barnsley Museums & Heritage Trust is a fundraising charity founded in 2015 to help preserve, enhance and champion the borough’s heritage for the future.

-The Trust – a voluntary independent board of community champions – aims to generate funds and support of individuals, businesses and organisations to safeguard the future of Barnsley Museums, as a source of learning, curiosity, inspiration and enjoyment for all.
+The Trust – a voluntary independent board of community champions – aims to generate funds and support from individuals, businesses and organisations to safeguard the future of Barnsley Museums as a source of learning, curiosity, inspiration and enjoyment for all.

-The Trust raises funds and support for five free-entry heritage attractions in Barnsley: Experience Barnsley, Cannon Hall Museum Park & Gardens, Worsbrough Mill and Country Park, The Cooper Gallery, and Elsecar Heritage Centre.
+The Trust funds and supports five free-entry heritage attractions in Barnsley: Experience Barnsley, Cannon Hall Museum Park & Gardens, Worsbrough Mill and Country Park, The Cooper Gallery, and Elsecar Heritage Centre.

 Meet our Trustees

 Our trustees are a group of independent community champions who all have a combined interest and wealth of experience to ensure the future of our venues.
-Their mission is to create a positive impact for Barnsley’s communities by enabling activities, events and the protection of our arts, culture and rich heritage for future generations.
+Their mission is to positively impact Barnsley’s communities by enabling activities and events and protecting our arts, culture, and rich heritage for future generations.

 Ian McMillan – Poet and Broadcaster

 Ian is poet-in-residence for The Academy of Urbanism and Barnsley FC.
-He presents The Verb every week on BBC radio and is a regular on BBC Breakfast, Coast, Pick of the Week, You & Yours, Last Word and The Arts Show.
+He presents The Verb every week on BBC radio and is regularly on BBC Breakfast, Coast, Pick of the Week, You & Yours, Last Word and The Arts Show.

 David Exley – Managing Director, Ledgard Jepson